Tenzin Priyadarshi

 Tenzin Priyadarshi is philosopher, educator and polymath monk.
 He is regarded as a prominent Buddhist teacher who traverses between spiritual and academic domains.
 For over two decades, Priyadarshi has taught at the Massachusetts Institute of Technology where he has led initiatives on values and compassion based leadership, ethics and emerging technologies.
 He is a co-founder of the Ethics and Governance of AI Fund which was a consortium of various non profits and academic institutions including MIT and Berkman Klein Center at Harvard University.
-Priyadarshi also teaches at the International College of Innovation at National Cheng Chi University in Taiwan and ChibaTech in Japan.
+Priyadarshi also teaches at the International College of Innovation at National Chengchi University in Taiwan and other colleges and universities in Asia and Latin America.

 Early years

 Priyadarshi was born into a Hindu family in Vaishali district, Bihar, India.
 He comes from a family of bureaucrats, political leaders, and eminent scholars.
 He has two sisters, one is an attorney and the other, Shilpa Shukla, is a famed actress in the Indian film industry.

 He entered the monastery at the age of ten in Rajgir, India near the ancient Nalanda University at his own volition.
 He is a Buddhist monk from India ordained by the Dalai Lama, who is his preceptor and mentor.
 He also studied under the guidance of Sakya Trizin, Drikung Chhetsang, Kushok Bakula Rinpoche and Samdhong Rinpoche, and received meditation training from Drubwang Rinpoche.
 Priyadarshi trained in India, Nepal, and Japan in Indo-Tibetan and Japanese Buddhism, and is known for his love of Sanskrit Buddhist literature.
 He also spent several years studying Vedanta and Kashmir Shaivism in Kolkata, and maintained close relations with the Ramakrishna Mission Ashram.

 He attended Central Institute of Higher Tibetan Studies and the Sanskrit University in Varanasi, India, and graduated from Le Moyne College, summa cum laude, with a bachelor's degree as an integral honors scholar studying philosophy, physics, and religious studies with minors in international relations and Japanese.
 In 2003 he completed his graduate studies in comparative philosophy of religion at Harvard University.
 In 2002 he was appointed as the first Buddhist chaplain at MIT.